gautamottur/gautamottur.github.io/research/index.md

 #### **Research questions:**
   * How do SVCs challenge existing models of syntactic hierarchy and argument structure?
   * What patterns distinguish SVCs in **Malayalam** and other **head-final** languages?
-  * What (if anything) distinguishes deverbal adpositions from serial verbs that introduce arguments?
+  * What (if anything) distinguishes deverbal adpositions and light verbs from serial verbs that introduce arguments?
   * How are SVCs prosodically and morphologically integrated?

 #### **Recent work:**
+  * Light-'give' constructions in Malayalam and Tamil (with Rishabh Suresh).
+[NELS 56 abstract](https://bpb-us-e1.wpmucdn.com/wp.nyu.edu/dist/2/33372/files/2025/08/279_light-give_constructions_in.pdf)
   * Malayalam doesn't need adpositions: the case of vP-adjunction.
 [WCCFL 42 Poster](https://ottur.info/posters/ottur_wccfl42poster.pdf)
   * Linear asymmetries and the syntax of serialization: against an antisymmetric approach.
 [ConSOLE 32 Proceedings](https://www.universiteitleiden.nl/binaries/content/assets/geesteswetenschappen/lucl/sole/console-xxxii_updated.pdf#page=238)